mcmire/dotfiles/README.md

 * Use [Solarized][solarized] color scheme -- use `:ToggleTheme` to switch between dark and light
 * Set four color columns at 72, 80, 100, and 120 characters

+### Magic

+* Auto-reload files that are modified outside of Vim
+* Auto-source vim config when it's modified
+* Remember the last location in an file when reopening it

 ### Whitespace